tukaelu/zgsync/README.md

   -a, --save-article                             It pulls and saves the article in addition to the translation.
 ```

+If a Translation or Article already exists locally in the `contents_dir`, it will be overwritten.

 ### empty

 The empty subcommand creates an empty draft article remotely and saves it locally.